 The thesis course is offered twice each academic year.
 Students may decide for themselves for which course they wish to register.
 The exact timeframe will be posted on Canvas.

 You will find more information on the Master's Thesis on this webpage.

 As a student enrolled in one of our programmes you are expected to acquire the study materials on your own.
 Both the Course Catalogue and Canvas list the recommended study materials for each course, and compulsory study materials are announced no later than two weeks before courses start.
 Please remember to order your study materials on time – once ordered, it can take up to five business days for readers to arrive.

 Moving to a new city and beginning a new study is an exciting experience.
 The University of Amsterdam has various services and support facilities to help you with the transition.

-Through the link 'Practical matters' you can find out how to arrange your visa or residence permit, your insurance, and a place to live.
+Through the link 'Practical information' you can find out how to arrange your visa or residence permit, your insurance, and a place to live.